openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 We propose developing a new open-source operator with a working name, “MonitoringStack Operator” (official name proposals are welcome!) that manages a `MonitoringStack` CRD and can be used to deploy an independent, prometheus-based stack for each managed service.
 The operator will be installed into its own namespace and will watch `MonitoringStack` resources in the entire cluster.
 Alongside itself, the operator will deploy two other operators:

-* A Prometheus Operator in order to take advantage of the Prometheus management functionality already present in PO.
-An Alertmanager instance for managing alert routing will also be provisioned in the same namespace.
+* An instance of Prometheus Operator managing Prometheus and Alertmanager statefulsets in the same namespace.
 * A [Grafana Operator](https://operatorhub.io/operator/grafana-operator)

 Once a `MonitoringStack` custom resource (CR) has been created, the operator will deploy the appropriate resources in the `MonitoringStackOperor`'s namespace based on how the stack is configured.
 In a simple case, this might be: